Serban681/SkyHunters/README.md

 # SkyHunters

 Developed a 2D plane shooter with bullet hell mechanics over 7 months during high school.
 The game features a roguelike-style mode, where each run is randomly generated but the difficulty remains consistent.
-Players try to destroy as many enemy planes as possibleand can unlock new planes by paying with coins collected during gameplay or by opening loot boxes.
+Players try to destroy as many enemy planes as possible and can unlock new planes by paying with coins collected during gameplay or by opening loot boxes.

 I was responsible for writing the code and creating the art, with additional contributions from freelancers for some art assets and music.
 The game was designed for mobile devices.